Part of System Constraints

 • Activation: the system shifts too quickly into protection

-• Capacity: there is too little space for new behavior
+• Capacity: there is too little room for new behavior

-• Feedback: new experience is not yet trusted
+• Feedback: new experience has not been processed safely or often enough

 Which update route may fit?